Know about this? Rate It!

 Fondest memory: Landing on Kailua-Kona airport, you´ll at once notice the surrounding BLACK.
 This lava is not very old and covers much of the northwestern coastal plain.
 The Ironman athletes have to run and cycle along this road in late summer, when temperatures may still hit the thirties - and there´s black lava, reflecting the heat.
 A lovely sight along the Queen Kaahumanu Road are the many 'graffitis' made from white corals, and also every now and then there are oases with palm trees, bringing some lively green to the barren black landscape.

-In Kailua you can walk to swimming beaches with clean sand, little coral, and few people.
+Favorite thing: In Kailua you can walk to swimming beaches with clean sand, little coral, and few people.

 Fondest memory: I will always remember kayaking to Flat Island bird sanctuary in about 10 minutes and walking completely around it while viewing nesting birds as the only person around.